Yvonne Ridley: Election candidate

 Ridley was first on the Respect list for the 2004 European Elections for the North East England region, but was not elected; the party placed last with 1.1% of the vote.
 She stood for Respect in the Leicester South by-election in 2004, where she came fourth of eleven candidates, with 12.7% of the vote.
 When she stood there again in the 2005 general election, although she still placed fourth (of eight candidates), her share of the vote fell to 6.4%.
 In the 2006 Westminster City Council election, she stood unsuccessfully for a seat in the Church Street ward.

 In the 2012 Rotherham by-election, held on 29 November, Ridley was the Respect Party candidate.
 Respect Yourself, a leaflet distributed during the campaign which accused the Labour Party of racism, was attributed by Labour to Respect.
 Labour reported the matter to the police and the returning officer.
 Respect put the incident down to "dirty tricks"; the leaflet was without the legally required notice identifying the source.
 In the final result, Ridley came fourth of eleven candidates, with 1,778 votes or just over 8% of the total votes cast.

 At the 2022 Scottish Borders Council election, Ridley was the Alba Party candidate in the Jedburgh and District ward.
 She received 53 first-preference votes (1.5%), finishing last.

 Ridley stood as an independent candidate in Newcastle upon Tyne Central and West against Labour MP Chi Onwurah in the 2024 general election, coming fourth of seven candidates with 8.8% of the vote.

-In 2025, Ridley announced that she would be standing for the Workers Party of Britain in Glasgow Cathcart and Pollok, at the 2026 Scottish Parliament election.
-Additionally, she is the lead candidate on the party list for Glasgow.
+In 2025, Ridley announced that she stand for the Workers Party of Britain in Glasgow Cathcart and Pollok, at the 2026 Scottish Parliament election.
+Additionally, she was the lead candidate on the party list for Glasgow.
+On the constituency vote, Ridley took 586 votes (1.8%), placing her second-to-last.
+On the regional list, the Workers Party received 924 votes (0.4%), and did not pick up any seats.